ucb-urban-informatics/Assignment_1/README.md

 #### **D.1 [BONUS) - Prep the data for December - Convert to CSVs [2 points]**
 - Create a new `csvs_202412` folder in your directory.
-- For each csv in the `December Data` folder, create a corresponding csv for each file.
+- For each csv in the `December_files` folder, create a corresponding csv for each file.

 Again, you **cannot** use external libraries except `os` and the `report_functions`.